assems/Neighborhood-Map/README.md

 3. Run the command `npm install`
 4. Launch the app with `npm start`

 A new browser window open automatically displaying the app.
-If it doesn't, navigate to [http://localhost:3000/](http://localhost:3000/) in your browser
+If it doesn't, navigate to [http://localhost:3000/](http://localhost:3000/) in your browser.

+**Note**
+The service workers for this app will only cache the site when it is in production mode.

+## How to run the project in Production Mode

+1. Build the production optimised code by: `npm run build`
+2. Deploy it to `gh-pages` branch by `npm run deploy`